nltk/nltk_book/book/ch08-extras.rst

 An edge [`VP`:gc: |rarr| |dot| `V`:gc: `NP`:gc: `PP`:gc:, (*i*, *i*)]
 records the hypothesis that a `VP`:gc: begins at location *i*, and that we anticipate finding a sequence `V NP PP`:gc: starting here.
-This is known as a `self-loop edge`:dt:; see chart-intro-selfloop_.
+This is known as a `self-loop edge`:dt:; see ex-chart-intro-selfloop_.
 An edge [`VP`:gc: |rarr| `V`:gc: |dot| `NP`:gc: `PP`:gc:, (*i*, *j*)]
 records the fact that we have discovered a `V`:gc: spanning (*i*, *j*), and hypothesize a following `NP PP`:gc: sequence to complete a `VP`:gc: beginning at *i*.
 This is known as an `incomplete edge`:dt:;
-see chart-intro-incomplete_.
+see ex-chart-intro-incomplete_.
 An edge [`VP`:gc: |rarr| `V`:gc: `NP`:gc: `PP`:gc: |dot| , (*i*, *k*)]
 records the discovery that a `VP`:gc: consisting of the sequence `V NP PP`:gc: has been discovered for the span (*i*, *j*).
-This is known as a `complete edge`:dt:; see chart-intro-parseedge_.
+This is known as a `complete edge`:dt:; see ex-chart-intro-parseedge_.
 If a complete edge spans the entire sentence, and has the grammar's start symbol as its left-hand side, then the edge is called a `parse edge`:dt:, and it encodes one or more parse trees for the sentence;
-see chart-intro-parseedge_.
+see ex-chart-intro-parseedge_.

 .. ex::

-   .. _chart-intro-selfloop:
+   .. _ex-chart-intro-selfloop:
    .. ex::
       .. image:: ../images/chart_intro_selfloop.png
          :scale: 25

-   .. _chart-intro-incomplete:
+   .. _ex-chart-intro-incomplete:
    .. ex::
       .. image:: ../images/chart_intro_incomplete.png
          :scale: 25:25:75

-   .. _chart-intro-parseedge:
+   .. _ex-chart-intro-parseedge:
    .. ex::
       .. image:: ../images/chart_intro_parseedge.png
          :scale: 25